rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 }
 $$

-- *motivation*: to facilitate reuse of output wires of equivalent gates to reduce the number of constraints in the circuit whilst preserving the same semantics.
-- *future work*: Equality saturation techniques; [@egglog], are a candidate for defining gates equivalence.
+\motivdef it facilitates reuse of output wires of equivalent gates to reduce the number of constraints in the circuit whilst preserving the same semantics.
+In future work, we could explore equality saturation techniques; [@egglog], as a candidate for defining gate equivalence.

 \begin{definition}[Put gate]
 Add a gate to the current abstract circuit.